AB-Pardakulov/Magnum-Opus-Public/README.md

 Add the official Magnum Opus to your server(s): https://discord.com/api/oauth2/authorize?client_id=1127313664379195433&permissions=21432693161203&scope=bot%20applications.commands

-**Currently required permissions subject to change as Magnum Opus is given more commands.**
+**The currently required permissions are subject to change as more commands are developed..**